-An email address or list of email addresses that will receive the email To notification.
+To An email address or list of email addresses that will receive the email the email notification.

-A text string, which can contain spaces, that will display in the Subject field of Subject the email notification.
+Subject A text string, which can contain spaces, that will display in the Subject field of some other value.

-From This field can contain an email address that might identify the IOLAN name or some other value.
+From This field can contain an email address that might identify the IOLAN name or host IP address.